Mahindra Bolero: Models and trims

-Now B4, B6 and B6 optional launched since April 2020.
+Bolero is available in 3 variants B4, B6 and B6 optional since April 2020.

 An ambulance model is also available.
 The five-seat pickup version of the Bolero (nowadays known as the Bolero Camper) entered production in Uruguay as the "Cimarrón" in June 2004.

+2025 facelift

+On 6 October 2025, Mahindra & Mahindra introduced the facelifted version of the Mahindra Bolero in India.
+The update retains the existing 1.5-litre mHawk75 three-cylinder diesel engine, producing 75 PS and 210 Nm of torque, paired with a five-speed manual gearbox and rear-wheel-drive layout.

+The 2025 model is available in four variants — B4, B6, B6(O), and a new B8 — with prices ranging between ₹7.99 lakh and ₹9.69 lakh (ex-showroom, India).

+Key exterior revisions include a five-slat chrome grille featuring Mahindra’s twin-peaks logo, redesigned body-coloured bumpers with rectangular fog lamps on higher trims, and new 15-inch diamond-cut alloy wheels on the B8 variant.
+A new Stealth Black paint option has been added alongside Diamond White, DSAT Silver, and Rocky Beige.

+Inside, the Bolero gains a 7-inch touchscreen infotainment system with Bluetooth connectivity, leatherette upholstery, Type-C charging ports, and steering-mounted audio controls.
+The model also receives RideFlo frequency-sensitive dampers, replacing the previous rear suspension setup — a change noted by Mahindra as aimed at improving comfort and stability.

+Standard safety equipment includes dual airbags, ABS with EBD, rear parking sensors, tyre pressure monitoring system (TPMS), and ISOFIX child-seat mounts.
+The model continues to be offered without side or curtain airbags.

 Bolero Camper

 The Mahindra Bolero is an SUV-based pickup truck, available in AC and non-AC variants.
 Single or double cabin models are on offer.
 It was originally sold as the Bolero Single Cab or Bolero Double Cab, but from early 2002 the Double Cab model has been marketed as the Bolero Camper in India.
 It is powered by the 72 PS 2523 cc turbo-charged direct injection diesel engine, although the new, cleaner M2DiCR has also been an option and in earlier years Peugeot engines were also fitted.
 Drive is manual with 4WD optional, power steering is available.
 Default tyres are 235/75 R15 Goodyear Wrangler radials.
 Mileage 12.2 km/L fuel economy in city with AC.
 Mileage 14 km/L fuel economy on highway at around 80 to 100 km/h with AC.

 There is also a five-seat pickup version with a shorter cargo area called the Bolero Commando, as well as 7/8-seater soft top model called the Bolero Invader.